This Lending Loop review covers how the platform works, how to invest in loan notes, and whether Lending Loop is safe.

 Lending Loop is Canada’s first regulated peer-to-peer lending platform for lending to small businesses.

 The company is based in Toronto and is regulated as an Exempt Market Dealer in all Canadian provinces and territories.

 Lending Loop was founded in 2014 by Cato Pastoll and Brandon Vlaar.
 Since then, the company has grown significantly, with over $79 million lent to Canadian small business owners as of August 2021 and more than 12,184 investors.

 How you use Lending Loop depends on whether you are a small business or whether you are an investor (i.e. a lender).

-This review focuses on the investing aspect of Lending Loop, however, I will also provide an overview of the steps borrowers have to follow in order to secure financing.
+This review focuses on the investing aspect of Lending Loop; however, I will also provide an overview of the steps borrowers have to follow to secure financing.